 Hundreds of schools have signed up to take part in The Character Skills Snapshot this year.
 While some of those schools will require it for admission, others consider it optional.
 To determine how The Snapshot fits into a school's admission criteria, contact the school's admission office and inquire.

 If you are curious about why some schools are requiring The Snapshot this year, remember that one of the reasons you’re seeking to enroll your child in an independent school is because you’re interested in an education that focuses on instilling character values and encouraging personal growth.
 Similarly, schools know that a complete picture of your child contains much more than grades and test scores.
 That’s why they are asking your child to take The Character Skills Snapshot as part of their application.
 It will give them richer holistic information about your child, and show them areas where their communities can help your child grow.

 How are results of The Character Skills Snapshot used in admission?

 Admission teams will use the information provided from The Character Skills Snapshot to complement other information required as a part of the application process, including SSAT test scores, interviews, grades, letters of recommendation, and other information.
 It is simply one piece of the student’s larger overall application.

 Where does my child take The Snapshot?

 Students may take The Snapshot at home, or any location with an internet connection.
-It is not available on mobile devices.
-Access to take The Snapshot begins on September 25, 2017.
+It is not available on mobile devices, and is not given at schools.
+Access to take The Snapshot began on September 25, 2017.